opsallthethings/ShowOutlines/2014-10-23-Scripting-vs-Automation.md

 *Chris* I'm Chris Webber

-*Steve* and I'm Steve Murawski and this show is being recorded on October 23rd, 2014
+*Steve* and I'm Steve Murawski and this show is being recorded on December 09th, 2014

 *Chris* And this podcast is sponsored by Chef.

 News
 ----
 * *Steve* - Windows Server and Client Technical Previews are out and already being updated!
+Next updates coming in the new year...
 * *Steve* - Containers are coming to Windows Server!
 * *Chris* -